 Kane is a graduate of Lake Forest College where she developed her interest for communication and design.
-Kane's family moved from the Philippines to Los Angeles when she was a child, and always wanting to explore new places, she eventually moved to the midwest for college.
-She fell in love with Chicago and decided to stay.
+Kane moved to the midwest for college, fell in love with Chicago, and decided to stay.
 She now lives in Lincoln Park with her husband Patryk, and is excited to be back in Lake Forest and working with First Pres where she used to volunteer as a college student.
-She loves to swim, watch movies, read thrillers and go on food adventures!
+She loves to swim, watch movies, read thrillers, and cook!
 Kane is responsible for all internal and external communications for First Pres, including our website, social media, and weekly emails.